Raúl Héctor Castro: 1970 gubernatorial campaign

 After returning to Arizona and leaving his post as U.S. Ambassador to Bolivia, Castro was approached about the possibility of running for Governor of Arizona in the 1970 gubernatorial election.
 On June 18, 1970, Castro announced his bid for the Democratic nomination, challenging Phoenix auto dealer Jack Ross and Chandler Mayor George Nader.
-Castro held the announcement in Tucson, but no one showed up, believing that he had no chance of becoming the Democratic nominee.
+Castro held the announcement in Tucson, but around 50 people showed up, believing that he had no chance of becoming the Democratic nominee.
 Despite this, Castro went on to win the Democratic nomination by a significant margin, and challenged incumbent governor Jack Williams in his bid for a third term.
 During the general election campaign, Republicans attacked Castro for supposedly favoring Mexican immigrants during his time as Pima County attorney, and that he had been an "adequate" judge, but not an "outstanding" one.
 Ultimately, however, the Republicans decided against attacking Castro's record out of fear that they would be castigated for attacking a minority, which Jack Williams' campaign manager stated that he later regretted due to Castro's willingness to attack Williams.
 Most of Williams' support resided in the most populous county, Maricopa County, while the rest of the state supported Castro.
 Ultimately, however, Castro lost the general election by a narrow margin, with Williams earning 50.9% of the vote to Castro's 49.1%.